Cabo in November: Weather, Things to Do and Travel Tips

 Cabo is a prime destination for fishing, and charter fishing services are readily available.

-On trips like this private fishing tour, experienced captains and crews can guide you to the best spots, where you can throw a rod in with the hope of catching fish like marlin and mahi mahi.
+On trips like this all-inclusive fishing trip for 4 people, experienced captains and crews can guide you to the best spots.
+Throw a rod in and chances are you’ll catch fish like marlin or mahi mahi.

 What to pack for Cabo in November

-Packing for Cabo in November is fairly simple.
+Packing for your Cabo vacay this month is fairly simple.
 In general, consider the following.

-• Lightweight clothing: Pack mostly summer clothes for warm days, like breathable and comfortable shorts, T-shirts, tank tops, sundresses and skirts.
-Some restaurants in Cabo are quite high-end, so remember to throw in something a little dressy for going out at night.
+- Lightweight clothing: Pack mostly summer clothes for warm days, like breathable and comfortable shorts, T-shirts, tank tops, sundresses and skirts.
+Some restaurants in Cabo are quite high-end, so throw in something a little dressy for going out at night.

-• A light sweater and/or long-sleeved top: As evenings may be coolish, pack a long-sleeved top plus a thin sweater or shawl for layering.
+- A light sweater and/or long-sleeved top: As air-conditioned restaurants and resorts may feel coolish, pack a long-sleeved top plus a thin sweater or shawl for layering.

-• Sun protection: The sun can be intense in November, so you should bring sunscreen with a high SPF, sunglasses and a wide-brimmed hat to protect yourself from harmful UV rays.
+- Sun protection: The sun is intense in November.
+Bring sunscreen (reef-safe) with a high SPF, sunglasses and a wide-brimmed hat to protect yourself from harmful UV rays.

-• Active gear: If you’re going to do any snorkeling, diving or kayaking, pack appropriate gear such as water shoes, snorkeling gear or any equipment you may need.
+- Active gear: For snorkeling, diving or kayaking, bring appropriate gear such as water shoes, snorkeling gear or any equipment you may need.

-• Medications, toiletries and personal items: If you take any prescription medications, be sure to pack enough for the duration of your trip.
+- Medications, toiletries and personal items: If you take any prescription medications, pack enough for the duration of your trip.
 Also bring any personal toiletries you may need.

-• Travel documents: Lastly, don’t forget to pack your passport, identification, travel insurance and any other necessary travel documents.
+- Travel documents: Lastly, don’t forget your passport, identification, travel insurance and any other necessary travel documents.

 When is the best time to go to Cabo?

-It depends on personal preferences, but we think the month of November may well be the best time to visit Cabo San Lucas!
+It really depends on what you’re after.
+But we think the shoulder season month of November is the best time to visit Cabo San Lucas if your plans involve sand, sea and sunshine.

-And it’s not yet high season (December to mid-April), so it’s not too busy.
+Plus, it’s not yet high season (December to mid-April), so it’s not too busy.
+Early November is quieter, while things pick up around Thanksgiving.

 Can you see whales in Cabo in November?